peranders/ojet-ws/README.md

 E.g You could try to move the edit forms to a pop up window by utilizing the JET Dialog Component: https://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html?component=dialog&demo=modal

 Try to connect the application to a real rest service.
-For instance you could try to use the ORDS service on top of the DEPT, EMP tables in the Oracle DB.
+For instance you could try to use the ORDS service on top of the DEPT, EMP tables in the Oracle DB: https://www.oracle.com/database/technologies/appdev/rest.html
 You would need to have a look at the empRestUrl function to handle other REST endpoints and APIs.

 You could also extend the app with CREATE functionality as the current version only supports deletes and updates.